Nimality/Nimality/README.md

 ## Hi there 👋, I'm Ruslan
 ## I am involved in QA Automation and Manual Testing, and proficient in JavaScript, TypeScript, Ruby, and Python.
-I also have experience in bush and Perl scripting.
+I also have experience in Bash and Perl scripting.

 I am a seasoned QA Automation Engineer with over 15 years of experience in software testing and development.
 I possess strong problem-solving skills, critical thinking abilities, and a knack for adapting quickly to technological changes.
 My expertise lies in the entire testing lifecycle, encompassing requirements analysis, test artifact creation, and the development of automation tests.